arpmay/YouTube-Caption-Bot/README.md

 # YouTube-Caption-Bot
 Simple tool to find the words most used by a YouTube channel.
 Tool is written in Python with GUI implemented using TkInter.
+If you're in a hurry, just download the executable included and start using.
+If you prefer to build yourself, follow the steps below.

 # Usage
 1. Clone the repository to your local system.